colin-gourlay/sundown-sessions/src/content/tracks/s/squeeze/take-me-im-yours/index.md

 self-titled debut album, [Squeeze](/releases/s/squeeze/squeeze/).
 Its clipped rhythm, close harmonies and rushing momentum put Chris Difford and Glenn Tilbrook’s songwriting partnership firmly in focus.

-The 3:46 recording featured here is from the March 1978 UK A&M LP, catalogue number AMLH 68465.
-It is distinct from the shorter 2:45 single edit.

 ## External Links